 If you don't like the idea of reading then why not try an audiobook?
 There are thousands to choose from online and your local library may have an audio section that you can download.

 If you wake in the night to go to the toilet, for example, try and reduce your fluid intake before bed.
 Drinking alcohol can also disrupt sleep so it is best avoided.

 Feeling lethargic can often be attributed to one’s diet.
 Eating lots of refined carbs like sweets, sugary foods, and white bread can cause glucose levels to rise sharply and then fall quickly.

 This can result in fatigue.
 Low glycaemic carbs such as yogurt, various fruits, nuts, and seeds release energy at a far more balanced rate.
 Proteins like fish, eggs, and turkey slow the release of glucose into the blood.
-Just remember 'you are what you eat' so eat well and stay healthy.
+Just remember 'that you are what you eat so eat well and stay healthy.
 You will have far more energy and will look and feel fabulous.